How to Use Intuitive Eating Skills to Feel Calm(er) Around Food This Holiday Season

 And then there’s the food.

-If you have a history of feeling out-of-control around food during the holidays, stay tuned for some of my favourite tips for feeling calm(er) around food this year.
+If you have a history of feeling out of control around food during the holidays, stay tuned for some of my favourite tips for feeling calm(er) around food this year.

 Tip #1: Be sure you eat enough and honour your hunger to the best of your ability.
 While it’s common practice to “save room” — restrict food — or skip meals — again, restrict food — in advance of a big dinner, consider how it might feel going into that meal if you’re absolutely ravenous rather than medium-hungry.
 How might being hangry impact your enjoyment and satisfaction?